httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 |`"x-dictionary";sf`|a=1, b=2;x=1;y=2, c=(a b c)|
 {: title="Non-normative examples of header field canonicalization."}

-## Dictionary Structured Field Members
+### Dictionary Structured Field Members {#http-header-dictionary}

 An individual member in the value of a Dictionary Structured Field is identified by using the parameter `key` on the component identifier for the field.
 The value of this parameter is a the key being identified, without any parameters present on that key in the original dictionary.

 An individual member in the value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in [Section 4.1.2 of RFC8941](#RFC8941) on a Dictionary containing only that item.

-### Canonicalization Examples

-This section contains non-normative examples of canonicalized values for Dictionary Structured Field Members given the following example header field, whose value is known to be a Dictionary:
+Following are non-normative examples of canonicalized values for Dictionary Structured Field Members given the following example header field, whose value is known to be a Dictionary:

 ~~~ http-message
 X-Dictionary:  a=1, b=2;x=1;y=2, c=(a b c)